bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 ## Conclusion

-If not for the very major flaws I outlined, the MacBook Pro would be an absolutely killer offering in the "pro-market."
+If not for the major flaws I outlined, the MacBook Pro would be an absolutely killer offering in the "pro-market."
 I find it to be a tremendous shame that Apple gets so many difficult things right, and then absolutely fails to provide usable solutions to the simpler problems.
 I think mainly macOS is a huge deterrent of the MacBook's potential, I find that it's just unusable for me, and the inability to just switch to Linux makes the entire laptop kind of useless.

 As for me, I am about to end my adventure through the world of Macs and going to a [Thinkpad P1][thinkpad][^4].
 I think it's a much better suited machine for my